Reading time: 7 minutes

 - What are your qualifications?
-Look for a diploma or degree in finance, economics, accounting or financial planning.
-Also look at length and type of experience, such as where they have worked and in what role.
+As well as checking that an adviser is licensed to provide personal advice, also look at length and type of experience, such as where they have worked and in what role.

 - What do you charge?
 Advisers may charge on a fee-for-service basis, a percentage of the amount you have to invest, or a combination of both.
 There will typically be fees for preparing an initial statement of advice (SOA), fees for implementing advice, and ongoing monitoring and review.
 Ask for a breakdown of all fees and charges.